cornellius-gp/gpytorch/docs/source/distributions.rst

 .. note::

-  If Pyro is available, all GPyTorch distribution objects inheret Pyro's distribution methods as well.
+  If Pyro is available, all GPyTorch distribution objects inherit Pyro's distribution methods as well.

 .. automodule:: gpytorch.distributions